DHasib/optimalbyte_digital_library_api_assesment/README.md

 # Sheba XYZ Booking API Assesment- Local Development Guide

-A simple Laravel-based RESTful API for managing bookings in the Sheba XYZ Int.
+A simple Laravel-based RESTful API for managing  Digital library System in the optimalbyte Int.
 Assesment system.

-This project ships with a **Makefile** that hides almost every Docker / Laravel command you normally have to remember.
+This project ships with a **script** that hides almost every Docker / Laravel command you normally have to remember.
 After cloning, you can be up and running with **one line** to setup everything will be done by automation.